Self Guided Arts Trail

-Take a road trip and explore the diverse range of creatives that live and work in the beautiful Collingwood area.
+Hop in your car and take a road trip to explore the diverse range of creatives that live and work in the beautiful Collingwood area.
 Enjoy a sneak peek inside these artists studios, see brand new artwork, and maybe even watch them demonstrating their craft.

 10am – 4pm each day

 Click on the map to download it